me2resh/me2resh.com/src/_posts/introduction-to-aws-chalice.md

   - aws
   - lambda
 date: 2020-04-18
-title: Introduction to aws chalice
+title: Introduction to AWS chalice
 ---
 <span dir=rtl><social-share :networks="['email', 'facebook', 'twitter', 'linkedin']" /></span>
 Adoption for Serverless is growing across the tech companies, there are always new tools to make this journey easy,